datalad-handbook/book/docs/intro/installation.rst

    $ brew install datalad

-Likewise, the optional, but recommended, `p7zip
-<http://p7zip.sourceforge.net/>`_ dependency can be installed via
-:command:`brew` as well.

 Alternatively, you can exclusively use :command:`brew` for DataLad's non-Python dependencies, and then check the :find-out-more:`on how to install DataLad via Python's package manager <fom-macosx-pip>`.